Rana-22nxr/EE413-project01/README.md

 | Logistic Regression | 79.50% |
 | KNN | 77.17% |

+---

-## Conclusion
+## Final Result
-Combining multiple DSP feature extraction methods improved classification performance.
-SVM achieved the highest accuracy.
+The best performance was achieved by combining all extracted features and using an SVM classifier.

+Final Accuracy: **82.67%**

+---

 ## How to Run
-1. Download FSDD dataset
+1. Download the FSDD dataset
-2. Open notebook in Google Colab or Jupyter
+2. Open the notebook in Google Colab or Jupyter Notebook
 3. Install required libraries
-4. Run all cells
+4. Run all cells sequentially

+---

+## Required Libraries
+- numpy
+- pandas
+- matplotlib
+- librosa
+- scikit-learn
+- pywavelets
+- scipy

+---

 ## AI Assistance

-ChatGPT was used only for permitted tasks such as:
+ChatGPT was used only for permitted tasks such as debugging syntax issues, improving documentation, explaining programming concepts, and formatting visualizations.

-- Debugging syntax errors
-- Improving README documentation
-- Assisting with code organization
-- Explaining general programming concepts
-- Helping format visualizations

-All core DSP implementations including:
-- STFT implementation
-- Wavelet transform implementation
-- Feature extraction logic
-- Classification models
-- Result analysis

-were designed, implemented, tested, and understood entirely by the team.

-All AI-assisted suggestions were reviewed, modified when necessary, and verified by the team before use.
+All core DSP implementations, feature extraction methods, classification logic, and final analysis were completed, tested, and verified by the team.